Spit of You

-"Spit of You" is a song by English singer-songwriter Sam Fender.
-It was released on 27 September 2021 by Polydor Records as the third single from his second studio album Seventeen Going Under.
-The song peaked at number 41 on the UK Singles Chart.
+"Spit of You" is a song by English singer-songwriter Sam Fender, released by Polydor Records on 27 September 2021 as the third single from his second studio album Seventeen Going Under (2021).

+Its accompanying music video, directed by Philip Barantini, was released on 6 October 2021 and stars Fender alongside British actor Stephen Graham as his father.
+Barantini and Fender received Best Rock Video − UK award at the 2022 UK Music Video Awards for the video.

+"Spit of You" peaked at number 41 on the UK Singles Chart.

 Background

-Fender described the track as "a song about boys and their dads" in a press release.
-He went on to explain how his experiences with his own father shaped the song, particularly their shared struggle of being unable to communicate their emotions with each other.
-Fender also noted how their relationship has changed as he has gotten older: "I see so much of myself in him" and "if anything, it’s a declaration of love for him".
+Fender described the song in a press release as being "about boys and their dads".
+He went on to explain how his experiences with his own father inspired the song, particularly their shared struggle of being unable to communicate their emotions with each other.
+Fender also noted how their relationship has changed as he has gotten older, saying, "I see so much of myself in him", and "if anything, it's a declaration of love for him".

+Commercial performance

+"Spit of You" peaked at number 41 on the UK Singles Chart.

 Music video

-A music video to accompany the song was released on 6 October 2021.
-It is directed by Philip Barantini and stars two-time BAFTA nominated actor Stephen Graham as Fender's father.
+An accompanying music video, directed by Philip Barantini, was released a week following the song on 6 October 2021.
+It stars British actor Stephen Graham as Fender's father.
 The music video follows their fluctuating relationship as they "watch TV, play pool and go on a camping trip together" before having a fierce argument and an eventual reconcilement.

-On 27 October 2022, over a year after its release, it won the 'Best Rock Video − UK' award at the 2022 UK Music Video Awards, beating another of Fender's songs, "Getting Started".
-Other nominees for the award included Foals, Florence + the Machine, Idles, and Muse.
+On 27 October 2022, it was the recipient of the "Best Rock Video − UK" award at the 2022 UK Music Video Awards, beating another of Fender's songs, "Getting Started", and songs by other nominees Foals, Florence + the Machine, Idles, and Muse.